Checked March 2024

 Note also that natural (spontaneous) regression and the frequent occurrence of so-called “wax and wane” are NOT the same thing.
 Regression is usually permanent in a specific location.]

-10. What exactly is this 4P-GRS program you have here?
+11. What exactly is this Four Pillar Epigenetics Program 4PEP you have here?

-Many people are unaware (understandably) that the expression of our genes (known as epigenetics) is regulated up or down 24/7 based largely on lifestyle practices and environmental exposure.
+IN ADDITION, and equally if not more important, it is the EXPRESSION of our genes (known as epigenetics) that is regulated up or down 24/7 based largely on lifestyle practices and environmental exposure.

-People may also be unaware that when things are in proper balance, our body has ways to regulate cancer growth and even to repair faulty DNA in our genes.
+When things in our life are in proper balance, our body has many (wonderful) ways to regulate cancer growth and even to repair faulty DNA in our genes.
 (Powerful stuff!).

-Applying the latest research linking lifestyle to optimal genetic expression as precisely as possible, our Four Pillar Gene Remediation (4P-GRS) program was developed.
+Applying the latest research linking lifestyle to optimal genetic expression as precisely as possible, the Four Pillar Epigenetics Program 4PEP was developed.
 Articles #3, 10 and 11 contain recommendations on nutrition, diet, exercise, sleep, stress management and optimal year-round vitamin D.

-The 4P-GRS program is biologically sound, potent and flexible.
+The 4PEP program is biologically sound, potent and flexible.
 The emphasis at all times is on balance and quality of life.
-It is now available for the first time ever for adoption by proactive follicular lymphoma survivors.
+It is now available for the first time for adoption by proactive follicular lymphoma survivors.

-11. Are you implying that all I will need to do is apply the 4P-GRS program and not consider conventional treatments?
+12. Are you implying that all I will need to do is apply the 4PEP program and not consider conventional treatments?

-12. How long does it take before a survivor experiences noticeable results after adopting the 4P-GRS program?
+13. How long does it take before a survivor experiences noticeable results after adopting the 4PEP program?